Framstag/libosmscout/webpage/content/documentation/source.md

 The OSMScout2 Qt based demo is build using qmake if autoconf is used.
 The CMake build uses it own build file.

+### Running applications

+To run the various tools and demos which are part of the libosmscout build you must  make sure, that the libosmsocut libraries are found by the loader.

+#### Linux/Mac OS
+For this `LD_LIBRARY_PATH` has to be extended.
+See the `setupAutoconf.sh` script in the top level directory for how to do it.

+### Windows
+Libraries are search via `PATH` or mst be in the same directory as the executable that requires it.